cmakohon/react-hooks-lab1/README.md

 ```
 *Note: We are deleting only based on device names matching - normally we would want a unique key to match on, but for the purposes of this lab matching on the name will suffice.*

-Next we need to update our `DeviceForm` and `DeviceTile` components to pass back the devices that they are adding and deleting respectively.
+Next, we need to update our `DeviceForm` and `DeviceTile` components to pass back the devices that they are adding and deleting respectively.

 ```
 function DeviceForm(props) {